Leon, Iowa

-Leon is a city in Decatur County, Iowa, United States.
+Leon is a city in and the county seat of Decatur County, Iowa, United States.
 The population was 1,822 at the time of the 2020 census.
-It is the county seat of Decatur County.

 The city is located near the Little River Lake Recreation Area.
 Leon is home to a major rodeo that has been Rodeo of the Year in Iowa for many years.

 History

+Center Township was organized as part of the formation of the county on 1 April 1850.
+Because Decatur City was inaccessible to the rest of the county during the area's periodic floods, a majority of the county voted to move the county seat to a nearby location east of the Little River.
+Because the residents of Decatur City refused to respect the results of the vote, the county records were stolen and moved by ox-drawn wagon under cover of darkness.
+The new settlement was originally named Independence, but that name was soon discovered to have already been taken by another town in Buchanan County.
+It was then renamed South Independence before the state legislator and veteran W.H.
+Cheevers successfully argued for renaming it Leon in honor of the Jewish "Fighting Doctor" David Camden de Leon in 1855.

-Leon was incorporated as a city in 1858.
+It was formally incorporated as a city in 1858.
 It was a shipping point on the Chicago, Burlington and Quincy Railroad.

 Geography

 Leon is located on US Route 69 and Iowa Highway 2 approximately 12 miles northeast of Lamoni.

 According to the United States Census Bureau, the city has a total area of 3.18 sqmi, of which, 3.17 sqmi is land and 0.01 sqmi is water.

 Climate

 According to the Köppen Climate Classification system, Leon has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.